sipeed/TangPrimer-20K-example/README.md

 These are only for testing, and if you want better results, you need program on yourself.

-After burning the .fs bitstream into fpga, press `S0` button to reset to get right display.
+After burning the .fs bitstream into fpga, press `S0` button to reset fpga chip to get right display.

 ![cam2lcd](./.assets/cam2lcd.jpg)